kubernetes/kubernetes/docs/services.md

 populated in terms of the portal IP and port.

 As an example, consider the image processing application described above.
-When the backend `Service` is created, the Kubernetes master assigns a portal IP address, for example 10.0.0.1.
+When the backend `Service` is created, the LMKTFY master assigns a portal IP address, for example 10.0.0.1.
 Assuming the `Service` port is 1234, the portal is 10.0.0.1:1234.
-The master stores that information, which is then observed by all of the `kube-proxy` instances in the cluster.
+The master stores that information, which is then observed by all of the `lmktfy-proxy` instances in the cluster.
 When a proxy sees a new portal, it opens a new random port, establishes an iptables redirect from the portal to this new port, and starts accepting connections on it.